uofm-research-computing/bigblue_openfoam/openFoamFoundation/README.md

 # Job
 These jobs have multiple stages.
 Usually the first, "preprocessing", stage involves creating the mesh with blockMesh and splitting the data among processors with decomposePar.
 You need to use a "decomposeParDict" file to define the type of domain decomposition for your system.
 The second stage should be the bulk of your calculation where the system is time-stepped until it reaches a finished state.
 In the example case, this occurs when the system is at 500 seconds.
 The final, "post-processing", stage usually reconstructs the final state with "reconstructPar" and may perform other calculations on the data.
 Depending on the size of the final data, this stage might take a long time.
 If any of the pre and post-processing stages take as long as the simulation time, you should probably split the job into multiple [job dependencies](https://slurm.schedmd.com/sbatch.html#OPT_dependency) to take better advantage of the cluster resources.
+Note that with this version of openmpi, you do have threads available, but you do not have to specify the number of threads/cores/tasks/processors or a machinefile to mpirun/mpiexec.
+It should just work with SLURM `--ntasks` and `--cpus-per-task`.
+Please, do not run this on the login node.

 ## Submit the CPU/MPI job
 After running initialize.sh and setup.sh, run the following to submit the job in the cavity directory: